EXPLAIN

 tables, like operator [9] [StoredTable]

-in the example above, and the operators following it are automatically distributed across all nodes of an engine.
+in the previous example, and the operators following it are automatically distributed across all nodes of an engine.
 A Shuffle

 operator of type Hash

-indicates that the work on the operators following it is distributed over all nodes, as well.
-A Shuffle
+indicates that the workload of the following operators is distributed across all nodes, while a Shuffle

 operator of type Gather

-gathers all data on a single node of the engine.
-In the example above, only the operator [1] [SortMerge]
+consolidates data onto a single node of the engine.
+In the previous example, only the operator [1] [SortMerge]

-is executed on a single node, merging the sorted partial query results from all other nodes.
-We also see the MaybeCache
+runs on a single node, merging the sorted partial query results from all other nodes.

-operator caches its input in main memory on a best-effort basis for future executions of the same (sub-) query.
-It takes into account the entire plan leading to its input as well as the state of the scanned tables.
+operator, at the top of the plan, caches its input in main memory on a best-effort basis for future runs of the same (sub-) query.
+It considers the entire plan leading to its input, as well as the state of the scanned tables.
 If the data in a table changes, the MaybeCache

 operator will know not to read an outdated cached entry.
-It may also decide against caching a result if it is too large, or if caching a different result would save more time.
-A MaybeCache
+It may also skip caching large results or prioritize caching results that offer greater time savings.
+The MaybeCache

-operator may appear in different places of a plan.
-In this query it is used to cache the full result of the query.
+operator may appear in different places of a plan, but in this query it caches the full query result.
+For more information about the MaybeCache

 EXPLAIN (ANALYZE)